 Hiking – Explore the Outdoors

 Explore 900 acres of Lafayette Reservoir wtih a variety of trails for hikers of all levels.
 Campers of all ages participate in hiking trips with their groups and counselors, learn hiking basics and safety skills.

 Lunch and Quiet Time

 Campers bring a sack lunch, snack, and drink to camp each day.
-Campers eat lunch together with group and counselor in the shade.
+Campers eat lunch in the shade, together with their group.
 Following lunch is time for quiet activities.
 Counselors read stories to younger campers, while older campers do small crafts, make up songs, or perform skits.

 Camp Games & Group Activities

 Traditional games and activities capture the imagination, encourage teamwork, and promote physical development.
 Some favorites include capture the flag, medic, kick the can, Mississippi, and tree-tag.
-Groups participate in get-to-know-you games and team building activities throughout the session: Flag making, finding their group fort, searching for flags, and making lizard huts together.
-Then there are the traditional events that campers enjoy: Fun Runs, Captain Rough’s Treasure Hunt, and camp theme days.
+Groups participate in team building activities throughout the session: flag making, group forts, and lizard huts.